oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 parameters with the response:

 "error":
 :    REQUIRED.
-A single ASCII [USASCII] error code from the following:
+A single ASCII {{USASCII}} error code from the following:

      "invalid_request":
      :     The request is missing a required parameter, includes an